ridiculous/drg/README.md

 rake drg:pin
 ```

-Will update a Gemfile with the gem's full version.
-It'll change a Gemfile from:
+This task will update your Gemfile with the gem's full version.
+It'll change:

 ```ruby
 gem 'rails'